 I miss you.

 I miss you, I miss us back when we sat in King’s College Circle, when you ate the stupid grass because you were trying to whistle through it.
-When you couldn’t breathe because of the hot air and I started laughing so hard that I couldn’t breath.
+When you couldn’t breathe because of the hot air and I started laughing so hard that I couldn’t breathe.
 I miss it when you laid your big dumb head on my lap and you held my pinky.
 When we ate Chinese pastries at Grange Park in front of the giant yellow slides and I was worried about coming home late to my grandma.
 But hanging out with you felt so sweet, sweeter than the red bean buns disappearing in our mouths.
 I miss you riding your bike in the amber light at Grange Park when we left the Remo Drive concert, one hand outstretched perfectly to capture the air and to signal to me that we were turning.
 I miss holding your hand at the concert, guiding you into the mosh pit and looking back at us, smiling and thrashing our heads together to the tunes of trauma.

 Frida Mar is a recent graduate from the University of Toronto, with an Honors Bachelor of Science (BSc) in Psychology and English.
 In her spare time, she enjoys throwing kisses to the crescent moon, as well as using Twitter as her public diary and personal mythology.
 Frida’s prose touches on one of her many failed attempts at romance, when her heart was deeply broken by a boy who rekindled her love for biking.
 In this selection, her vignettes explore the boundaries between time and immortality, as well as between romance and heartbreak.